VERWOOD PCC (the PCC)

 The Hirer is not entitled to sub-let the premises nor use the premises for any unlawful purpose or in any unlawful manner.
 The occupation permitted is not exclusive, and the PCC has the right to enter or remain in the premises during the hire period.

-Bouncy castle equipment should be hired from a reputable hire company and, wherever possible, set up, operated and supervised by the hire company’s own staff.
-Verwood PCC accepts no liability for incorrect installation or operation of any equipment installed by the hirers of their agent.
+Any equipment should be hired from a reputable hire company and, wherever possible, set up, operated and supervised by the hire company’s own staff.
+The PCC accepts no liability for incorrect installation or operation of any equipment installed by the Hirers or the Hirers agent.

-The hire period will end no later than 22:30 hours (10.30pm) by which time the premises and grounds must be vacated.
+Any hire period must end no later than 22:30 hours (10.30pm) by which time the premises and grounds must be vacated.

 - Hirer’s responsibilities